-So your application is API oriented, but someone starts sending a lot of requests, e.g., creating a lot of users through the API.
-Actually when someone is creating a lot of users, I'd recommend Google's reCaptcha, but for other routes, you can limit the requests by IP Address or, if is an authenticated call, throttle by API Key, username, etc. For Rails, you have rack-throttle although doesn't look that active.
-It may also be interesting to limit API calls from countries that you do not operate e.g., your business is limited to UK and you're receiving requests from China.
-You can look up for the UK IP addresses block and whitelist those IPs only.
-Better than nothing, but not that useful because of proxies and cloud computing though ...
+So your application is API-oriented, but someone starts sending a lot of requests, e.g., creating a lot of users through the API.
+Actually, when someone is creating a lot of users, I'd recommend using Google's reCaptcha, but for other routes, you can limit the requests by IP Address or, if it is an authenticated call, throttle by API Key, username, etc. For Rails, you have rack-throttle, although it doesn't seem that active.
+It may also be interesting to limit API calls from countries where you do not operate, e.g., if your business is limited to the UK and you're receiving requests from China.
+You can look up the UK IP addresses block and whitelist only those IPs.
+It's better than nothing, but not that useful because of proxies and cloud computing, though...

 4# Raise the bar

 There are a lot of ways to raise the bar when it comes to security.
-Here are some to guide you into your next steps:
+Here are some to guide you in your next steps:

-- Threat Modeling: map your threats before you even code.
-Take a look at Microsoft Threat Modeling Book, Adam Shostack's Threat Modeling Book, Mozilla Sea Sponge and Microsoft Threat Modeling Tool.
-The cool thing about threats is that you will be able to map the danger surrounding your application and even if you properly validate the input for dynamic SQL queries to prevent SQL injection, the threat is still there.
-Be you careless and remove the mitigation control to result in threat materialization.
+Threat Modeling: map out your threats before you even start coding.
+Take a look at the Microsoft Threat Modeling Book, Adam Shostack's Threat Modeling Book, Mozilla Sea Sponge, and Microsoft Threat Modeling Tool.
+The cool thing about threats is that you will be able to map the dangers surrounding your application.
+Even if you properly validate the input for dynamic SQL queries to prevent SQL injection, the threat is still there.
+Be careful and do not remove the mitigation control, or else the threat can materialize.

-- Phishing Protection: as soon as your web app got more popular, phishing will be common.
-Prepare yourself to respond to cloned websites legally, identify the provider and ask for it be taken down.
-Use HTTPS and take a look at some good advices here.
+Phishing Protection: as soon as your web app becomes more popular, phishing will become common.
+Prepare yourself to respond to cloned websites legally, identify the provider, and ask for it to be taken down.
+Use HTTPS and take a look at some good advice here.

-- Source code Review: it includes open source software that you plug into your web application.
-Analyze everything, if possible manually, otherwise some solutions out there may help including CodeClimate.
+Source code Review: this includes open-source software that you plug into your web application.
+Analyze everything, if possible manually.
+Otherwise, there are some solutions out there that may help, including CodeClimate.

-- Learn about pentesting: there are good projects such as OWASP Testing Project and PCI-DSS Pentest Guidance.
-Although knowledge is good, leave the job for a professional unless you're one.
-Pentests are great before release to validate infrastructure and test from the beginning to end using a perspective of an attacker.
+Learn about pentesting: there are good projects such as OWASP Testing Project and PCI-DSS Pentest Guidance.
+Although knowledge is good, leave the job to a professional unless you are one.
+Pentests are great before release to validate infrastructure and test from beginning to end using the perspective of an attacker.

-Credits: Vinicius Osiro for pointing PostgreSQL lock example and for pointing rails docs
+Credits: Vinicius Osiro for pointing out the PostgreSQL lock example and for pointing to the Rails docs.